Magic radius of AA bilayer graphene quantum dot: Introduction

 Here, we investigate, both analytically and numerically, electronic properties of a circular AA-BLG quantum dots (AA-QD) disregarding electron-electron interaction.
 We discover that there is a discrete set of dot radii for which the electron states of the dot are extra degenerate.
 By analogy with ``magic angles" in the theory of the twisted bilayer graphene (tBLG) we refer to these radii as ``magic".

 The magic radius degeneracy originates from the disappearance of the gap between the lowest empty and the highest occupied single-electron states.
-Such a feature is exclusive to the AA-QD.
-It relates to a specific topological property of the chiral electrons in the AA-BLG: the symmetry of the wave function for the highest occupied level changes from layer-antisymmetric to layer-symmetric when radius of the AA-QD is equal to its magic value.
+Such a feature is exclusive to the AA-QD and is stable against a change of the boundary conditions and/or the shape of the AA-QD.
+It relates to a specific topological property of the chiral electrons in the AA-BLG: the symmetry of the wave function for the highest occupied level changes from layer-symmetric to layer-antisymmetric when radius of the AA-QD is equal to its magic value.
 The energy spectra of quantum dots cut out either from the single-layer (SLG) or from the AB-stacked bilayer graphene (AB-BLG) demonstrate qualitatively different behavior and do not show this extra degeneracy since their Hamiltonians do not possess the mentioned above symmetry.

 The identification of the magic radius sequence is the main result of this paper.
-Our findings highlight unique properties of AA-QD among other graphene mesoscopic objects: the degeneracy of the dot ground state allows for stabilization of interaction-driven exotic ordered states.
+Our findings highlight unique properties of AA-QD among other graphene mesoscopic objects: the degeneracy of the dot ground state allows for stabilization of interaction-driven exotic ordered states such that the spin-valley half-metal~\cite{spin_valley2017prl} or even ``fractional metal'' phases~\cite{fracmet2021prblett}.
 In addition, we expect that our study will be helpful for further theoretical description of the electronic properties of the tBLG with magic values of the twist angle.
 To this end, we will argue that there is a simple connection between magic twist angles of the tBLG and magic radii of the AA-QD.
-This correspondence is based of the fact that a tBLG sample may be considered as a structure consisting of the AA- and AB-stacked regions, with the conduction electrons residing mainly in the AA parts~\cite{ourBLGreview2016}.
+This correspondence is based on the fact that a tBLG sample may be considered as a structure consisting of the AA- and AB-stacked regions, with the conduction electrons residing mainly in the AA parts~\cite{ourBLGreview2016}.